Aliakovl/Quoridor-Game/README.md

 ## Features

-Our Qouridor website allows you to play the game with your friends online, no matter where you are.
+Our Quoridor website allows you to play the game with your friends online, no matter where you are.
 You can create a private game and invite your friends to join.

 ## Get Started

-To start playing Qouridor, simply create an account on our website and choose whether you want to create a private game.
+To start playing Quoridor, simply create an account on our website and choose whether you want to create a private game.
 Then, invite your friends to join your game.